Shahid Kapoor: Established actor and film controversies (2014–2019)

 Kapoor next reunited with director Vishal Bhardwaj to film Haider (2014), an adaptation of William Shakespeare's tragedy Hamlet set during the Kashmir conflict of 1995, in which he played the titular role opposite Tabu and Shraddha Kapoor.
 Kapoor described the film as the "toughest" of his career, and waived his fees to star in it.
 For the role, he shaved his head and learned to speak in a Kashmiri dialect.
 Haider garnered critical acclaim, though was controversial among Indian nationalists for its portrayal of the conflict in Kashmir.
 Sanjukta Sharma of Mint found the film to be an "immensely effective reimagination of Shakespeare" and particularly praised Kapoor for playing his part with "impressive zest and inventiveness".
 Writing for Hindustan Times, critic Anupama Chopra wrote that Kapoor initially seemed uncomfortable in the complex central role, but added that he "slowly [...] comes to inhabit Haider, veering from rage to jealousy to madness in a heartbeat."
 Kapoor won several awards for the role, including the Screen Award, Producers Guild Film Award and Filmfare Award for Best Actor.
+Haider emerged a box office success.

 After completing the duties of a talent judge on the dance reality show Jhalak Dikhhla Jaa Reloaded, Kapoor appeared opposite Alia Bhatt in Vikas Bahl's Shaandaar (2015).
 A critical and commercial failure, it is about insomniacs who fall in love during a destination wedding.
 Kapoor next took on the role of a drug abusing rock star in Udta Punjab (2016), a crime drama from the director Abhishek Chaubey that documents the substance abuse endemic in the Indian state of Punjab.
 Kapoor, a teetotaler, found it challenging to play an addict.
 He based the role on several pop stars, and was interested in bringing out his character's vulnerability despite his obnoxious actions.
 Udta Punjab generated controversy when the Central Board of Film Certification (CBFC) demanded extensive censorship before its theatrical release, citing that the portrayal of Punjab in it was negative.
 The demands sparked a debate on freedom of expression in India.
 After the producers filed a lawsuit against the board, the Bombay High Court cleared it for exhibition with a single scene cut, in which Kapoor's character is shown urinating on people.
 Sukanya Verma took note of the film's anti-drug message; she considered Kapoor to be "spectacularly unbridled" in his part and added that "the believability he brings to his complex transition while preserving his inherent flakiness deserves all the praise".
 Kapoor won the Filmfare Critics Award for Best Actor (shared with Manoj Bajpayee for Aligarh) and received a Best Actor nomination at the same ceremony.
+A commercial success, it became Kapoor's largest-opening film at that time.